JSearUK/Playthroughs/README.md

   - Vertical scrollbars are thickened for ease of use (this package makes no use of horizontal scrollbars).
 - The package does its best to match the color scheme of the host project.\
   If needed, this can be tweaked at `[ INITIALISATION - UI ]`
-- Basic behaviours can be disabled via five code toggles in the `[ INITIALISATION - BEHAVIOUR TOGGLES ]` section:
+- Basic behaviours can be disabled via code toggles in the `[ INITIALISATION - BEHAVIOUR TOGGLES ]` section:
 ```py
 # NOTE: The 'enable_' defines below will still perform their default behaviour if set to 'False' - but the
 #       player will either not see their effect, or not be able to alter it.